 Business Resource Groups

 RWJ's Business Resource Groups (BRG) are strategic partners for advancing business objectives.
-They are an inclusive collection of employees who share a common interest that aligns with our diversity and inclusion strategy.
+They are an inclusive collection of employees and allies who share a common interest that aligns with our diversity and inclusion strategy.

 Under corporate sponsorship and coaching, our BRGs operate as an empowered, inclusive network of employees who leverage personal knowledge to enhance professional growth.
 Employees engaged in our BRGs benefit from professional development opportunities—such as serving in leadership roles or on committees and attending formal-structured career development activities.